nex3z/NppLogGazer/README.md

 ## Description

-**NppLogGazer** is a notepad++ plugin with extra search features, providing fast and convenient searching especially for log analysis.
+**NppLogGazer** is a notepad++ plugin with fancy search features, providing fast and convenient searching especially for log analysis.

 ## How to install